The Direct Catering Playbook: How I Built a 6-Figure Profit Center (Without Paying Huge Commissions)

 2. Be prepared with supplies

-Always maintain a dedicated inventory of catering supplies.
-You need to have in stock paper plates, disposable utensils, and napkins.
-You also need half trays and large trays.
+Always maintain a dedicated inventory of catering supplies: paper plates, disposable utensils, napkins, half trays, and large trays.

-You need to be ready for the opportunity when it comes.
-You don't want to make the customer jump through hoops or tell them they should have given you notice.
+Be ready when the opportunity comes.
+Don't make customers jump through hoops or tell them they should have given you notice.

 3. Adapt your menu for travel

 Engineer the menu for durability.
-For salads at the restaurant, we serve it with a 2-ounce cup of dressing on the side.
-For catering orders, we realized that wasn't efficient.
+At the restaurant, we serve salad with a 2-ounce cup of dressing on the side.
+For catering, that's not efficient.
 If it's 200 people, giving 200 cups is too much.

 4. Offer (the right) catering-specific items

 Consider items that only make sense in bulk.
-We have brownies that are not on our regular menu.
-We keep them in the freezer because we needed to offer a dessert option.
+We have brownies that aren't on our regular menu.
+We keep them in the freezer because we needed a dessert option.

 We can't keep brownies fresh for individual in-store sales.
-We need to have trays in stock to be able to service orders that may come up.
-If we can't fulfill it, we persuade them to get another dessert that we may have.
+But we need trays in stock to service catering orders.
+If we can't fulfill what they want, we persuade them to get another dessert we have.

 5. Don’t treat dietary restrictions as an afterthought

-There is usually somebody in the office with a dietary concern.
-For catering especially, you must clearly label allergens.
-And you need to account for the fact that there is a percentage of people who are gluten-free or dairy intolerant.
+There's usually somebody in the office with a dietary concern.
+For catering, you must clearly label allergens.
+Account for the fact that some people are gluten-free or dairy intolerant.

-We win those orders because we have those options: gluten-free pizza, cauliflower crust, and salad with chicken.
-You need to make sure you have variety for different dietary needs, and have both family-style trays and individual options, like lunch boxes.
+We win orders because we have those options: gluten-free pizza, cauliflower crust, salad with chicken.
+Make sure you have variety for different dietary needs.
+Offer both family-style trays and individual options like lunch boxes.

 💡 Enga’s tip: Get the kitchen details right